-The formation of the Northern Song scholar-artist communities involved much more than the concept of imagined community advocated by Benedict Anderson.
-Although Anderson is primarily concerned with modern history and politics, especially nationalism, his concept of imagined community has been extensively applied in the study of other periods.
-The study of the scholar-artist communities poses challenges to the imagination of community because elements such as body, materials, ephemerality of actions and practices, and sensorial experiences are brought into these discussions.
-These were concrete agents, however ephemeral they were and however scant the traces they have left in textual records, which should pique our interests in probing how a community was formed.
-Through the study of how the scholar-artists prepared and enjoyed tea, we will discover that studying a community involving people, materials, experiences, and ephemeral practices provides an alternative approach to the art historical research of the Northern Song period currently in vogue.
+The formation of the Northern Song scholar-artist communities involved much more than the concept of an imagined community as articulated by Benedict Anderson.
+Although Anderson is primarily concerned with modern history and politics, especially nationalism, his concept of an imagined community has been extensively applied in studying other periods.
+The study of the scholar-artist communities poses challenges to the imagination of community because elements such as body, materials, the ephemerality of actions and practices, and sensorial experiences are brought into these discussions.
+However ephemeral they were and however scant their traces in the textual records may be, they were nonetheless concrete elements of the community formation process and, as such, should pique our interest.
+By studying how the scholar-artists prepared and enjoyed tea, we will discover that studying a community involving people, materials, experiences, and ephemeral practices provides an alternative approach to current, standard art historical research of the Northern Song.

-Different from the emphasis on how people were influenced by social norms, this book will adopt the view that the formation of a community provides standards, requirements, expectations, and inspirations to those who are involved in the community.
-For example, we do not know if Su Shi really liked the smell of the popular aromatic substances of his times.
-But we know that he and his disciple Huang Tingjian exchanged numerous poems about the fragrance of aromatic substances.
+Unlike the emphasis on how social norms influence people, this book adopts the view that forming a community provides standards, requirements, expectations, and inspiration to those involved.
+For example, we do not know if Su Shi really liked the smell of the popular aromatic substances used at the time, but we do know that he and his disciple Huang Tingjian exchanged numerous poems about the fragrance of aromatic substances.
 Su’s mentor Ouyang Xiu obviously did play the qin, but we do not know how well Su played.
-These questions are perhaps unanswerable, but whether Su liked these practices or not, an individual who wished to be labeled as a scholar-artist did what other people of his community did, and fulfilled what the community required and expected of, and inspired in him.
-The sense of belonging to a community and satisfaction with being recognized as its member would propel one to join in the shaping and formation of the community.
-Internalizing the expectations and inspirations of the community would also turn this individual to another expecter and inspirer.
-This is why community formation is a process, full of social embodiment of relations, power exertion, and mutual changing.
+These questions are perhaps unanswerable, but whether Su liked these practices or not, an individual who wished to be labelled as a scholar-artist did what other people of his community did and fulfilled what the community required and expected of him.
+The sense of belonging to a community and the satisfaction of being recognised as a group member would propel one to join in shaping and forming the community.
+Internalizing the expectations and inspirations of the community would also turn this individual into an “expected” and “inspirer” in his turn.
+This is why community formation is a process characterised by the social embodiment of relations, power exertion, and mutual change.

-The idea of individual creativity will be challenged along these lines of thoughts.
-When we credited the Northern Song painters, calligraphers, and poets for their original pursuits of aesthetics and individual voices, we will have to re-examine the origins of their inspirations and re-consider in what sense their personal expressions were original and unique.
-A large number of paintings, calligraphic works, and poems served as art for correspondences; the qin music and burning aromatic substances were not purely for personal enjoyment but incorporated into settings of guest reception.
-Receivers and viewers would alike participate in the creation of these forms of arts.
-Materials, shared sensorial experiences, and actions and practices performed would serve as inspirations for everyone involved in the process of art creation.
-The over-emphasis on individuality and true expressions of individual freedom in the Northern Song will encounter theoretical challenges in the study of the formation of the scholar-artist communities.
+In this book, the idea of individual creativity is challenged along these lines.
+When we credit Northern Song painters, calligraphers, and poets for their original pursuits of aesthetics and individual voices, we will have to re-examine the origins of their inspirations and re-consider in what sense their expressions were original and unique.
+Many paintings, calligraphic works, and poems served as art for correspondence; the qin music and burning aromatic substances were not purely for personal enjoyment but incorporated into settings of receiving guests.
+Hosts and guests alike would participate in creating these forms of art.
+Materials, shared sensorial experiences, and actions and practices performed would serve as inspirations for everyone involved in the art creation process.
+The over-emphasis on individuality and authentic expressions of individual freedom in the Northern Song encounter theoretical challenges in the study of the formation of the scholar-artist communities.